 Peanut Butter Cake sandwiches peanut butter cream cheese frosting between two layers of peanut butter cake.
 It’s the best cake for peanut butter lovers!

-It has been years since I first shared this Peanut Butter Cake recipe, but it will always hold a special place in my heart for two reason.
+It has been years since I first shared this peanut butter cake recipe, but it will always hold a special place in my heart for two reasons.

 The first is that Peanut Butter Birthday Cake is a recipe from Joy the Baker’s first cookbook.
 And it was at her Chicago book signing that I met one of my best girls, Stefanie from Sarcastic Cooking.